jkielsgaard/Kielsgaard_Graduation_project_2018/README.md

 Grade: 10/B

 ## eexam description
-5 weeks eexam project for Data technician Education 2018.<br>
+The Data technician graduation project is a 6 weeks exam and contain
-During these five weeks exam must contain
+1. Case preparation and problem definition
-1. Two raports. a process report and a product report total about 30-40 pages
+2. Two raports. a process report and a product report total about 30-40 pages
-2. Product designing, planning and development of the product
+3. Product designing, planning and development of the product
-3. Presentation of another technological theory (NoSQL)
+4. Presentation of the produkt and another technological theory (NoSQL)

 ## Project description
 The project cases are based on my own everyday life, where I found a need to measure and collect climate data.